 CAREFULLY TIGHTEN ALL NUTS ON ALL FREQUENCY JUMPERS, AND THEN INSTALL A SECOND NUT TO SECURELY LOCK THE ASSEMBLY.

-WHEN ADDING OR REPLACING TERMINATION SHUNTS, APPROPRIATE TESTS MUST BE MADE TO DETERMINE THAT THE TERMINATION SHUNT DID NOT ADVERSELY AFFECT OTHER HIGHWAY CROSSING WARNING SYSTEMS OR WAYSIDE SIGNAL SYSTEM TRACK CIRCUITS.
+WHEN ADDING OR REPLACING TERMINATION SHUNTS, APPROPRIATE TESTS MUST BE MADE TO DETERMINE THAT THE TERMINATION SHUNT DID NOT ADVERSELY AFFECT OTHER line.